 Homemade All Purpose Cleaner

-Want a super quick and powerful all-purpose cleaner that won’t harm your family?
-Make your own homemade all-purpose cleaner with THIS recipe for pennies on the dollar over the store bought stuff.
+There are a lot of common myths around that say homemade cleaners are weak and don’t work.
+This all-purpose cleaner proves those myths wrong!
+Instead of paying for it though, you can make your own homemade all-purpose cleaner with THIS recipe for pennies on the dollar over the store bought stuff.
 We switched completely and I don’t regret it at all.

 If lavender and lemon aren’t your favorite scents, this homemade orange oil cleaner works as an all-purpose cleaner and is one of the cheapest things to make on this list!